Soft Tissue Lasers: Frenectomy

 The frenoctomy is the use of incision on the attachment of periosteal fiber and it can be sutured on frenum found on the periosteum on vestibule base.
 It is believed to cause less discomfort during post operation compared to frenectomy and it can suffice in most situations.
 Frenectomy works on frenum and the periosteal attachment.
 It is required if there is fleshy and large frena to remove.

 The use of frenectomy is required in the following circumstances

-- When there is higher frenum attachment which is associated to the area of the persistent gingival inflammation which had not responded to any root panning method and the best oral hygiene.
+- When there is higher frenum attachment which is associated to the area of the persistent gingival inflammation which had not responded to any root panning method and highly recommended oral hygiene.

 - When frenum is associated with the recession place which is also progressive